-It took a longer time to think this latest video, Art Tartaruga, through for two reasons.
-One I can’t just was over was a significant actual world injury which restricted my computer use for nearly three months.
-It is bliss to get back both physically and creatively.
-But the other was a more usual one – I see some great things in Second Life, but I don’t just want to record them.
+It took a longer time than usual to think through this latest video, Art Tartaruga, for two reasons.
+One was a significant actual world injury which restricted my computer use for nearly three months.
+It is bliss now to get back to doing things both physically and creatively.
+The other was a more familiar one – I see some great things in Second Life, but I don’t just want to record them.
 I want to add something – a layer of reinterpretation.
-And it took a while for this idea
+And it took a while for this idea to emerge.

-In this case it was Godley and Creme’s Cry .
-Released in 1985, it still is music that’s stood the test of time.
-But also, music videos were not yet common, and it was imaginatively edited and worked.
-Figures are edited fading one into the next.
-So I picked up that as an idea to work with, although the context and appearance is very, very different.
+In this case it was remembering Godley and Creme’s Cry .
+Released in 1985, it is music that’s stood the test of time.
+However, at that time, music videos were not yet common, and Cry was innovatively edited and worked.
+One face fades into the next, time and again.
+So I picked that up as an idea to work with, although the context and appearances are very, very different.

-And sometimes creativity throws an expected connection to work with.
-In looking for the music I was thinking Godley & Creme, but not getting very far.
-I returned to Blue Dot Sessions on Free Music Archive – I’d used a track by them in my last but one video, Waiting Edges.
-Quite different, but… this one’s perfect.
+Sometimes creativity throws an expected connection to work with.
+In looking for the music, I was thinking of something like Godley & Creme, but not getting very far in finding something.
+Looking wider, I returned to Blue Dot Sessions on Free Music Archive – I’d used a track by them in my last but one video, Waiting Edges.
+This track is quite different, and is perfect.
 What’s it called?
 Tartaruga.
 I had to look up the meaning, and this came up on wiktionary:

 tartaruga f (plural tartarugas)